 Taxis are unionized in Barbados.
 It’s a good thing, as you’ll know what you’ll pay from the airport for a ride because it’s standardized.
 Hotels are not allowed to send their own private transport.
 Driving is easy around the island too if you prefer to rent a car.

 Where to Stay

 The Club was our first choice, but there are other properties on Carlisle Bay and beyond if you’d like to split up your trip.
-The west and southern coast are most popular form its beaches, snorkeling and things to do.
+The west and southern coast are the most popular from its beaches, snorkeling, and things to do.

 What to Eat

 Fresh fish is everywhere if that’s your jam!
 Skip imported salmon and go for local white fish, like Mahi Mahi (dolphinfish on the menus) and fried flying fish.
 Caribbean lobster can be found at Oistins and at most resorts for a cost.
 All fish and the jerk chicken goes well with the traditional macaroni pie and plantains, or salad and rice/beans.
 We had some laid-back fun the last evening at Blakey’s on the Boardwalk in Christchurch for live music and fresh fish.
 In Bridgetown, the Coffee Barbados Café just up the hill off the beach is a wonderful breakfast spot surrounded by greenery al fresco.
 Don’t forget to get a five-dollar fish cutter to-go at Cuz’s if in Carlisle Bay too – fresh grilled fish, cheddar and all the fixings.

 All businesses will take the Barbadian Dollar – there’s plenty who also take credit cards.
 However, many taxi drivers and restaurants also accept the American Dollar.
 The exchange is roughly one American Dollar to two Barbadian Dollars.